-H&LA has launched an interview series in anticipation of the upcoming start of the waterpark season.
-Through our interviews with owners and operators of several U.S. outdoor waterparks, we hope to learn how individual parks are gearing up for the 2021 season amid the fallout from the pandemic and what challenges are expected for the upcoming season.
+H&LA conducted an interview series in the spring of 2021 in anticipation of the upcoming start of the waterpark season.
+Through interviews with owners and operators of several U.S. outdoor waterparks, we learned how individual parks geared up for the 2021 season amid the fallout from the pandemic and what challenges were expected.

 In our third interview, David Sangree had an online video chat with Mike Bengtson, General Manager of Splish Splash Waterpark in Long Island, New York.
 Mike discusses how the 96-acre park was forced to forego its entire 2020 season due to the COVID-19 pandemic, as well as how the park plans to reopen in May.

 Many thanks to Mike from Splish Splash Waterpark for sharing such important insights about his park and the larger waterpark industry in the wake of the pandemic.
 We wish Splish Splash the best of luck for the 2021 season!